Okiela LogoOkiela

 Founder & CEO, Okiela

-Former FP&A analyst turned ecommerce tools builder.
+FP&A analyst building ecommerce tools on the side.
 Helping founders see their real numbers since 2025.

 Related Articles